gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 }
 ```

+#### Open issues

+##### Memory consumption increased for incremental builds

+For large builds, the current visited tree cache invalidation strategy is insufficient.
+Currently the cache is flushed when a task gets executed.
+When all tasks are up-to-date, no tasks are executed and the visited trees pile up in memory because no cache flushing
+is happening.
+This increases the build-time memory consumption of current builds.
+  1. The visited trees created in task output snapshotting should be removed from the cache after the downstream tasks
+have been executed.
+  2. Only those input file collections that are inputs for several tasks should be kept in cache until all
+tasks using the inputs have executed.

+### Improvement: Add caching for visiting configurations

+Configurations can be considered immutable after they have been resolved.
+File visiting of configurations should be cached
+and shared.

 ### Improvement: Use relative paths in Jdk7DirectoryWalker and in snapshots

 Currently the snapshot uses absolute paths.
 Absolute paths contain a lot of redundant information.